mapninja/Earthsys144/GLOSSARY.md

 ## Map Layout

 The arrangement of map elements for export or printing.
 A layout usually includes the map frame, title, legend, scale bar, author name, date, and other cartographic elements.

+## MapLibre GL JS

+An open-source JavaScript library for drawing interactive web maps in a browser.
+In this course, MapLibre is used to display basemaps, GeoJSON points, and popups from an HTML file.

 ## Map Projection